 The course is approved by the Association of Graduate Careers Advisory Services (AGCAS) and designed and taught in partnership with this professional body.
 It is also approved by the Career Development Institute (CDI) as meeting the qualification requirement for the UK Register of Career Development Professionals.
 The course is designed for anyone who is new to the work and/or wishes to enrol on a shorter course than the PG Diploma and MA.
 It is approved by the Association of Graduate Careers Advisory Services (AGCAS) and designed and taught in partnership with this professional body.
 It is also approved by the Career Development Institute (CDI) as meeting the qualification requirement for the UK Register of Career Development Professionals.

 - Challenges of Careers Work in Higher Education

 - Career Development Theories

-- Previously, a selection of the following options have been offered:
+Previously, a selection of the following options has been offered:

 - Group Work

 - Technology, E-learning and the Web

 The PG Certificate consists of four modules: two core 20 credit modules and two 10 credit optional modules.
 The course involves engaging in significant amounts of both independent study and group teaching.
 Its flexible nature means that you can plot an individual track through the course and use the virtual and physical learning environments to make contact with others.
 You will start with the core modules, firstly Career Development Theories and then Challenges of Careers Work in Higher Education module.
 These modules run twice a year.